Consensys/doctools.template-site/docs/create/create-doc-site.md

 ---
-title: How to create a new doc site
-description: This howto explains how to create a new doc repository from this template.
+description: How to create a new documentation repository from this template
 ---

-# How to create a new doc site
+# Create a new documentation site

 !!! info "Requirements"
     Creating a new doc site from the template requires to: